Coaching Today’s Auditors: What Causes Reviewers to Adopt a More Developmental Approach

 49 Pages Posted: 23 Sep 2018 Last revised: 6 Feb 2024

 Date Written: January 17, 2024

-Audit workpaper review is a quality control mechanism intended to detect preparer errors in the short-term and professionally develop preparers in the long-term.
-In this study, we investigate two contextual factors that may motivate the reviewer’s review approach: the preparer’s office affiliation (local versus international) and the likelihood of preparer recurrence.
-We find that reviewers adopt a less developmental approach when reviewing workpapers completed by international preparers.
-We also observe that, regardless of office affiliation, reviewers are apt to adopt a more developmental approach when preparers are likely to recur.
-Results indicate that reviewers who adopt a more developmental approach exhibit greater coaching in their review comments, and that such efforts complement error detection in that reviewers are more likely to detect preparers’ errors.
-Taken together, our findings highlight the susceptibility of quality control efforts in the global audit environment and identifies recurrence as a potential intervention.
+Audit workpaper review is a quality control mechanism intended to detect preparer errors and professionally develop preparers.
+In this study, we experimentally investigate two factors that theory predicts affect the degree to which audit reviewers adopt a developmental approach: local versus international preparer office affiliation and likely versus unlikely preparer recurrence.
+We find that reviewers adopt a less developmental approach for international preparers but a more developmental approach for preparers likely to recur.
+The adoption of a more developmental approach not only results in more coaching via review comments but is associated with greater detection of seeded preparer errors.
+Taken together, our findings highlight the susceptibility of quality control efforts in the global audit environment and identify recurrence as a potential intervention.

 Keywords: global audit teams, international office, professional development, recur, review quality, workpaper review